 Publicis CEO Mike Rebelo: Sapient's platforms and systems the new secret sauce; what next for Starcom, Zenith, Saatchi, Leo Burnett and Digitas?

 When Publicis Media’s Australian CEO Matt James left for the UK early this year, it fast-tracked a restructure of the Paris-based marketing services giant’s Australian portfolio.
-Decades of supremacy by the group’s media, digital and creative agency brands was cut and flipped for a new approach.
+Decades of supremacy by the group’s media, digital and creative agency brands was cut and

 “We are without a doubt at the hardest part yet of our journey and, as is the case with any major structural change, things always get worse before they get better.”